flowingones/cargo-template-fullstack/README.md

 # Cargo Template Fullstack

-Basic structure to develope a fullstack application with Cargo.
+Basic structure to develop a full-stack application with Cargo.